aws-samples/aws-serverless-workshop-innovator-island/hugo-site/content/3-photos/2-Backend/2-compositing/_index.en.md

 ![Module 3 - S3](../../images/3-photos-composite1.png)

 7. Check the `green-screen-test.jpg` object, then select **Download**.

+{{% notice warning %}}
-**Note**: if you don't see the file in the bucket, check that ["Block Public Access" S3 setting](https://s3.console.aws.amazon.com/s3/settings) is turned OFF for your AWS account.
+If you don't see the file in the bucket, check that ["Block Public Access" S3 setting](https://s3.console.aws.amazon.com/s3/settings) is turned OFF for your AWS account.
 If it is ON, you will need to turn it off, repeat step 4 again and refresh the final S3 bucket to see if the file has appeared.
+{{% /notice %}}

 8. Save the file locally and open in an image viewer.

 9. You will see photo of the person has had the green background removed, and is now composited with the theme park background and logo graphics.